 How Effective Is CBD Oil For Pain Relief In Tennis Elbow?

 To answer this question, we need to look at the results of a 2019 fibromyalgia patient study.
 And, we can also look at the results of a 2010 cancer patient study.
 The results of both studies will help you understand how effective cannabis-based treatment is for pain relief.

 Fibromyalgia is a chronic pain syndrome that causes widespread muscle and joint pain, muscle tenderness, joint stiffness, physical sensitivity, fatigue, constipation, nausea, anxiety, depression, insomnia, headaches, and a few other symptoms.
 However, the focus of the 2019 study was to investigate the impact cannabis-based treatment had on pain symptoms caused by fibromyalgia.

-Results from the study found that patients administered with THC and CBD in a 1:1 ratio (Bediol) experienced the most significant pain relief effects.
+Results from the study found that patients administered THC and CBD in a 1:1 ratio (Bediol) experienced the most significant pain relief effects.
 The minimum amount of pain relief was measured at 30 percent or more.
-The next group to experience significant pain relief effects was the THC dominant group (Bedrocan).
-And, the last two groups being the CBD dominant group (Bedrolite) and the placebo group reported similar pain relief results.
+The next group to experience significant pain relief effects was the THC-dominant group (Bedrocan).
+And, the last two groups, the CBD dominant group (Bedrolite) and the placebo group, reported similar pain relief results.
 Though similar, the CBD dominant group reported more pain relief effects than the placebo group.